ShellLite/ShellLite/README.md

 ## Compilation

-ShellLite can be compiled for deploymebt
+ShellLite can be compiled for deployment.

 ```bash
 shl compile script.shl